ALM for insurers with multiple underwriting lines and portfolio constraints: a Lagrangian duality approach: Introduction

-Most existing results in the related literature, except possibly for the work by Zou and Cadenillas \cite{zou2014optimal}, find an optimal portfolio for a given structure of the insurance portfolio.
-In contrast, our model allows the structure of the volume of the insurance business to change, thus providing a true ALM framework that manages both liability exposure as well as financial risks associated with the investments backing liability cash flows.
-Unlike the work of Zou and Cadenillas \cite{zou2014optimal}, we consider claims that can be random-valued.
-The model also aids the diversification effect between the two sides of the balance sheet as it accounts for correlations between assets and liabilities.
+Most existing results in the related literature, except possibly for the work of Zou and Cadenillas \cite{zou2014optimal}, find an optimal investment strategy for a given structure of the insurance portfolio.
+In contrast, our model allows the structure of the volume of the insurance business to change, thus providing a true ALM framework in which both liability exposure as well as financial risks associated with the investments backing the liability cash flows can be managed simultaneously.
+The insurance risks arising from the different underwriting lines are captured via a (multidimensional) jump-diffusion process with a multivariate compound Poisson process.
+This allows to model events that may give rise to claims in different lines simultaneously, for instance, work-related accidents that result in claims for medical and allowance costs, or natural catastrophes that cause damages in homes, vehicles and businesses.
+Losses caused by wind and water damages, or earthquake and fire damages, can also be highly dependent.
+This aspect is extremely important in non-life insurance since it has potential implications for pricing, reserving, solvency and capital allocation, see e.g. the book by Denuit et al \cite{denuit2006actuarial}.

+The diffusion part of the insurance risk process captures shocks or fluctuations in premiums collected or in the claim values to be processed and paid by the insurance firm.
+We allow these shocks to be correlated among business lines and with the investments returns, which can in turn be used to model the interdependence between financial assets and insurance liabilities that emerges particularly during recessions, see e.g. Hainaut \cite{hainaut2017contagion}.
+Indeed, on a short-term basis, rising market volatility leads to a fall in asset prices and deteriorates liquidity, which in turn impact insurance capital, hence higher premium rates, especially for property-casualty (P\&C) insurers.

+Declines in interest rates also weigh heavily on the entire insurance industry: lower government bond yields translate into lower discount rates used for the calculation of liabilities, thereby increasing the present value of future payment obligations as well as reinvestment risk, which in turn increases capital requirements.
+Hence, non-life insurers may reprice insurance contracts in order to mitigate financial risks and make up for eventual losses from their investment portfolios.